mnfienen/pycap/docs/usage.rst

 Individual Solutions
 --------------------
-The: `Solutions_Demonstration <examples/Solutions_Demonstration.ipynb>` notebook demonstrated the use of individual analytical solutions in `pycap-dss`.
+The `Solution Demonstrations`_ notebook demonstrates the use of individual analytical solutions in `pycap-dss`.

 Well Object